+Bioconductor packages increasingly address the analysis of high-throughput sequence data.
 This section introduces two essential ways in which sequence data are manipulated.
 Ranges describe both aligned reads and features of interest on the genome.
 Sets of DNA strings represent the reads themselves and the nucleotide sequence of reference genomes.

-3.1 Reads and genomic ranges
+3.1 Genomic ranges

 Next-generation sequencing data consists of a large number of short reads.
 These are, typically, aligned to a reference genome.
-Basic operations are performed on the alignment, asking e.g., how many reads are aligned in a genomic range defined by nucleotide coordinates (e.g., in the exons of a gene), or how many nucleotides from all the aligned reads cover a set of genomic coordinates?
+Basic operations are performed on the alignment, asking e.g., how many reads are aligned in a genomic range defined by nucleotide coordinates (e.g., in the exons of a gene), or how many nucleotides from all the aligned reads cover a set of genomic coordinates.
 How is this type of data, the aligned reads and the reference genome, to be represented in R in a way that allows for effective computation?